10 of the best lightweight strollers under 7kg 2025 – for babies and toddlers

 Jump to how we tested and chose these buggies

-1. Babyzen YOYO2, £399 £339
+1. Babyzen YOYO2, £399

-– Best for travel with a newborn
+– Best lightweight buggy for travel with a newborn

-Weight: 6.2kg / 6.6kg with cocoon | Age suitable for: Birth to 22kg (approximately 4 years) | Parent-facing option: With newborn options only | Travel system compatible: Yes | MFM Review star rating: 4.4 stars
+Weight: 6.2kg / 6.6kg with cocoon | Age suitable for: Birth to 22kg (approximately 4 years) | Parent-facing option: With newborn options only | Travel system compatible: Yes | MFM Review Star Rating: 4.4 stars

 Pros:

-• Very nimble
+- Very nimble

-• 2 newborn options (one of which folds)
+- 2 newborn options (one of which folds)

-• Side support on 6+ seat
+- Side support on 6+ seat

 Cons:

-• Doesn’t recline completely flat,
+- Doesn’t recline completely flat

-• Fold has multiple steps
+- Fold has multiple steps

-In 6 months plus mode the seat is world-facing only but it's well-padded and comfortable, with a footrest and good side support.
+In 6 months+ mode the seat is world-facing only but it's well-padded and comfortable, with a footrest and good side support.
 It handles well and manages bumps and kerbs better than some of the more budget options.
 The seat reclines, but doesn't lie as flat as some other models on the list.

-Read our full MadeForMums Babyzen Yoyo 2 pushchair review
+Read our full MadeForMums BabyZen Yoyo 2 pushchair review

-– Best for travel with a toddler
+– Best lightweight stroller for travel with a toddler

-Weight: 5.9kg | Age suitable for: 6 months to 4 years (22kg) / Birth with infant car seat | Parent-facing option: No – only with infant carrier (sold separately) | Travel system compatible: Yes
+Weight: 5.9kg | Age suitable for: birth to 22kg (approximately 4 years) | Parent-facing option: No | Travel system compatible: No | MFM Review Star Rating: 4.2 stars

 Pros:

-• Very light
+- Very light

 Cons: